pingcap/docs/production-deployment-using-tiup.md

 [TiUP](https://github.com/pingcap/tiup) is a cluster operation and maintenance tool introduced in TiDB 4.0.
 TiUP provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
 By using TiUP cluster, you can easily perform daily database operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiDB cluster, and manage TiDB cluster parameters.

-TiUP supports deploying TiDB, TiFlash, TiDB Binlog, and TiCDC.
+TiUP supports deploying TiDB, TiFlash, TiDB Binlog, TiCDC, and monitoring system.
 This document introduces how to deploy TiDB clusters of different topologies.

 ## Step 1: Prerequisites and precheck